symfony/symfony-docs/workflow.rst

     The ``marking_store.type`` (the default value depends on the ``type`` value) and ``property`` (default value ``['marking']``) attributes of the ``marking_store`` option are optional.
 If omitted, their default values will be used.
-It's highly recommended to use the default value.
+It is highly recommended to use the default value.

 .. tip::